 Estimated Shipping Time

 Estimated shipping time shouldn’t be confused with shipping time.

-Just like the name suggests, an estimated shipping time or date is an educated guess on when the delivery will be shipped out.
+An estimated shipping time or date is an educated guess on when the delivery will be shipped out.
 It may not always be accurate due to delays and order fulfillment cutoffs.

 Estimated shipping times are given to customers to let them know when they should expect their order to be shipped and delivered.

-The shipping time, on the other hand, is the exact date and time that an order is shipped from the seller or warehouse to the customer.
+The shipping time, on the other hand, is the exact date and time that an order goes from the seller or warehouse to the customer.
 If you offer same-day shipping or two-day shipping, then customers will expect their package to arrive at a date based on the actual shipping date.

 Forwarders will need to look for alternative space by offering premium space, space with a different carrier, or delayed space with the same carrier at an updated price.

 Due to the high demand for freight services, Carriers are offering “guaranteed capacity” to shippers who want to prepare for the anticipated peak season.
 This is due to the high demand for freight services, Shippers who want to get a degree of certainty with shipping volume will need to pay a premium to lock in that capacity.